AlejLr/Social-Media-Emotion-Analysis-Dashboard/README.md

 👉 [Live demo!](https://social-emotion-dashboard-781325401950.europe-west1.run.app/)

-❗ Streamlit's interface is only supported on computer, smarthphone browsers will not load some of the charts and tables.
+❗ Streamlit's interface is only supported on computer, smartphone browsers will not load some of the charts and tables.

 ❗ If the interface presents any errors or not loaded assets, press "load demo data" and refresh (CTRL + R).
 The problem is due to Google Cloud's cold start on run-on-demand hosting.